rcjorgensen/mmm/README.md

 # :hamburger: :poultry_leg: :spaghetti: :curry: :ramen: :sushi:

-SQLite database with recipes, ingredients and more
+.NET CLI on top of an SQLite database with recipes, ingredients and more

 # Getting started